 5.2 The University will advise the appellant of their right to seek assistance or support from another member of the University community, provided that person does not act in a legal capacity.

-5.3 The appeal must be made in writing and addressed to the Deputy Vice Chancellor, Global Strategy & Engagement, setting out the basis for the appeal and attaching all relevant documents.
+5.3 The appeal must be made in writing and addressed to the Deputy Vice Chancellor, Students, setting out the basis for the appeal and attaching all relevant documents.

 5.4 The University will determine the appeal within 10 working days and advise the student in writing of the outcome.
 The student must be given reasons for the decision.